Multimodal-Language-Department-MPI-NL/Submovements_Holds/README.md

 ## 🔬 Research Context

-This module quantifies temporal structure in gestures by counting submovements and identifying holds (low-velocity pauses), enabling complexity and fluency analyses.
+This module shows how to calculate the number of submovements of a movement signal based on peak speed and detect movement holds (i.e., pauses) below a certain speed threshold.
+These measures relate to how complex and/or segmented a movement signal is.

 ## 🎯 What This Project Does